lbressler13/exact-numbers/README.md

 This app has a dependency on the [kotlin-utils](https://github.com/lbressler13/kotlin-utils) package, which is published to the GitHub Packages registry.
 In order to build the project, you will need a GitHub access token with at least the `read:packages` scope.

-You can add the following properties to a gradle.properties file in order to build:
+You can add the following properties to a local gradle properties file in order to build:
 ```properties
 gpr.user=GITHUB_USERNAME
 gpr.key=GITHUB_PAT